disra/job-quest-2020/Readme.md

 ### Technical description
 - Using data from [REST API](http://www.icndb.com/api/)
 - Any tools & framework is allowed.
-- If you are using tools & framework which is same as our tech stack (React, Redux, styled-components, recompose etc.) will be a plus.
+- If you are using tools & framework which is same as our tech stack (React, Redux, styled-components etc.) will be a plus.
 - Any extra feature will be a plus.

 Answer:
 ```

 ```

 ## Questions
 Q1: What do you do if the tester found a bug on your application on Saturday?
-A1:

 Q2: Do you think working with Thai people will be difficult to communicate?
-A2:

 Q3: What do you expect to get from work at Eiloy?
-A3:

 ## Submitting
 Please fork this repo and submit your repository at p.kittisak@forexcityth.com along with your contact information.
 Note: These challenges must be done by yourself.
 There is no benefit for both sides if the answer do not reflect your true skill.